lshannon/spring-cloud-data-flow-setup/README.md

 This can be done with minimal knowledge of these projects opening the door for none Java developers to create flows.

-Flows, or streams, move data from a Source to a Sink, often with with processing or transformations in between.

-An example might be:
+An example stream might be:

 FTP -> Transform Objects to JSON -> Filter on 'country=CA' -> HDFS